jacobdensford/jacobdensford.com/projects/new-trpg.md

 First, an initiative contest decides the order of turns in the round.
 Then, PCs and NPCs each take their turn in order, repeating the same order in subsequent rounds until everyone is either dead, has surrendered, or has fled.

 Attacking is a contest.
-Whoever wins each attack contest deals their hits as health point (or HP) damage to the opponent's relevant attribute HP pool (discussed in the next section).
+Whoever wins each attack contest deals their hits as health point (or HP) harm to the opponent's relevant attribute HP pool (discussed in the next section).

 ### Health Points, Death, and Healing